jsamrei/slate/source/examples/tos.html.md

 ### Getting screenshots

-[Casperjs](casperjs.org) is a great scripting & testing utility, written in Javascript.
+[CasperJS](casperjs.org) is a great scripting & testing utility, written in Javascript.
 Although we do not yet support Javascript, it can still be used, as these libraries are installed on our servers.
-In the following, we wrote an external casperjs file to take screenshots, given an argument of a URL.
+In the following, we wrote an external casperJS file to take screenshots, given an argument of a URL.
 Within the simple_app script we used bash calls to run it.

-### Downloading the screenshot files.
+### Downloading the screenshot files

 In the following, for each screenshot, we saved it to the server, pushed it to an s3 bucket, and deleted it from the server.
-Our servers also have s3cmd installed, making this kind of action easy.
+Our servers have s3cmd installed, making this kind of action easy.